yedpodtrzitko/OCDer/README.md

 ## Quick Start

-OCDer can be installed directly from Github
+OCDer can be installed from PyPi

 ```
-$ pip install git+git://github.com/yedpodtrzitko/ocder.git
+$ pip install ocder
 ```

-Now you can run OCDer to check your code for missing trailing commas
+Now you can run it to check your code for missing trailing commas

 ```
 $ ocder ./my/codebase